Creamy Sweet Potato & Roasted Red Pepper Spread

 • 2 medium sweet potatoes, scrubbed

-• 2 jarred, roasted red bell peppers, roughly chopped
+• 2 whole roasted red bell peppers, roughly chopped (these can be jarred and store-bought, or prepared from scratch)

 • 2 tablespoons freshly squeezed lemon juice